What Does a Computer User Support Specialist Do?

-Computer support specialists provide help for users of computer software or equipment.
-Network support specialists work within organizations to assist information technology employees while user support specialists help individuals to solve their computer problems.
+Computer user support specialists provide help for users of computer software or equipment.
+Network support specialists work within organizations to assist Information Technology employees while user support specialists help individuals to solve their computer problems.

 Network support specialists, also referred to as technical support specialists, play a vital role in the routine daily, weekly, and monthly maintenance of their organization’s networks.
 Routine network maintenance is important to ensure that it is performing file backups correctly, essential to an organization’s disaster recovery efforts.
 In addition to direct support, these specialists also test, evaluate, and troubleshoot network systems.
 The network support specialist assists staff in-person or by phone or email, and may work under a network administrator.

 Computer user support specialists deal directly with consumers, asking questions and listening to their description of the issue to correctly make a diagnosis and walk the user through the required steps.
 These specialists also set up computer equipment and associated devices as well as train new users to operate computer hardware or software

 Also called help-desk technicians, their role includes communicating with customers by phone, email, or in person.
 This direct contact with the consumer places these technicians in a position to provide feedback to managers and team members concerning frequent user questions or concerns.
 User support specialists, employed by large software firms, solve a wide range of problems and provide support for specific programs to business clients, and others work in call centers assisting individuals.